UN envoy: Myanmar is now in conflict, could be failed state – KION546

 Associated Press

-UNITED NATIONS (AP) — The U.N. special envoy for Myanmar is warning that the country is already facing “an internal armed conflict” and if power isn’t returned to the people in a democratic way “we will go in the direction of a failed state.”
-Christine Schraner Burgener told U.N. reporters Thursday that the conflict between the military which took power on Feb.
-1 and civilians and ethnic minorities is intensifying in many parts of the country.
-“The repression of the military has led to more than 1180 deaths,” she said.
-“The army uses a range of tactics against civilian populations, including burning villages.”
+UNITED NATIONS (AP) — The U.N. special envoy for Myanmar is warning that February’s military coup has led to armed conflict and if power isn’t returned to the people in a democratic way the country “will go in the direction of a failed state.”
+Christine Schraner Burgener told U.N. reporters Thursday that the conflict between the military, which took power on Feb.
+1, and civilians and ethnic minorities is intensifying in many parts of the country.
+“The repression of the military has led to more than 1,180 deaths,” she said.
+“The army uses a range of tactics against civilian populations, including burning villages, looting properties, mass arrests, torture and execution of prisoners, gender-based violence and random artillery fire into residential areas.”